dbos-inc/dbos-transact-ts/packages/pgnotifier-receive/README.md

 ## Is This a Library?

-Yes, in many circumstances this package can be used directly as a library to listen for database record updates, and initiate workflows.
+Yes, in circumstances where the database is Postgres, this package can be used directly as a library to listen for database record updates, and initiate workflows.
 However, situations vary widely, so it is just as likely that the code in this package would be used as a reference for a custom database listener implementation.

 There are many considerations that factor in to the design of database triggers, including:

-- Which database holds the table to be watched?
-This library is specifically designed to read from tables in the application user database.
-If the table is elsewhere, it would be necessary to extend the code.
 - What database product is in use?
 This library uses drivers and SQL code specific to Postgres.
 Some adjustments may be necessary to support other databases and clients.
 - Are database triggers and notifications possible?
 While some databases will run a trigger function upon record insert/update, and provide a mechanism to notify database clients, some databases do not support this.
-In some environments, the database administrator or policies may not permit the installation of triggers or the use of the notifications feature.
+In some environments, the database administrator or policies may not permit the installation of triggers or the use of the notifications feature, and polling should be used.
 - How is new data identified?
 This library supports sequence number and timestamp fields within the records as a mechanism for identifying recent records.
 If these techniques are not sufficient, customization will be required.

 ## General Techniques For Detecting Database Updates